 It is of paramount importance to share the images using this format so they can be gathered by the 24 Hour Project team and be shared worldwide.
 You can save this text format in your smartphone and copy it every time.

-After the 1st of April you will be able to upload your original high resolution images to the 24 Hour Project website to be considered for exhibitions and a book.
+After May the 25th you will be able to upload your original high resolution images to the 24 Hour Project website to be considered for exhibitions and a book.